DK-Hostmaster/mailform-service-specification/README.md

 All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblence to actual data are coincidental.

+Printable version can be obtained via [this link](https://github.com/DK-Hostmaster/mailform-service-specification/blob/master/README.md), using the gitprint service.

 ## Document History

 * 5.0 2015-01-30